Treat Pink Eye (Conjunctivitis) with Chamomile Infusions

 - A cup

-- Boil water and add 3 tsp. of dried chamomile florets into a pot.
+- Pour over the dried chamomile florets into a pot.

 - Place a strainer on top of the cup.
 This way, it will separate the dried florets from water.

-- Allow to sit for few minutes to cool, and then serve.
+- (Drinking) Allow the tea to sit for few minutes to cool, and then serve.

 Tips Tricks & Warnings